-B.1 General information on the B.1.1 Introduction System of Governance As LIAH is a holding company, its BoM relies on the system of governance at each operational entity, which can be summarised as follows: • LIA S.A. is managed by its Board of Directors and its Executive Committee (ExCo), in accordance with applicable regulations.
-Please refer to the SFCR of LIA S.A. for more information. https://eu.lombardinternational.com/ LombardEUROPE/media/Documentation-eu/SFCR LIA 2018.pdf • LIPCC is managed by its Board of Directors in accordance with applicable regulations.
-Board of Managers
+B.1 General information on the System of Governance B.1.1 Introduction As LIAH is a holding company, its BoM relies on the system of governance at each operational entity, which can be summarised as follows: LIA S.A. is managed by its Board of Directors and its Executive Committee (ExCo), in accordance with applicable regulations.
+Please refer to the SFCR of LIA S.A. for more information. https://eu.lombardinternational.com/ LombardEUROPE/media/Documentation-eu/SFCR/MARK2081 04-20 INTERNAT_SFCR19_EN.pdf LIPCC is managed by its Board of Directors in accordance with applicable regulations.
+Board of Managers First line of defenceManagement ControlsProcess Controls Second line of defenceThird line of defenceEnterprise Risk ManagementInternal AuditComplianceInternal Audit External Auditor Regulator